Kztpia/envSettings/toolsUsingNotes/fzf.md

 It's possible to customize what to do with the selection and bind many keys to decide in which way to process the selection. use --bind "**key**:**action**" to customize these. fzf provide some default actions, like: page up, page down.
 Like prevew, you can use "execute(**commmand**)" do more.
 Like preview, the **command** is more like a script than one command.

+Attentation, dealt with variables carefully.
+When you send a option like --bind "enter: echo $var", the "$" active before fzf received the string, resulting that fzf keeps echo the same value because the action fzf actualy received is, for example,  "echo <font color=red>24</font>"(24 is the value when you run the fzf command).
+Yes, your variable is no longer variable for fzf by the time you run fzf command.
+So add "\\" properly so that variables are solved by the time fzf run that command, not the time you run fzf cmd.